-The credit crunch means we all need to cut down our household expenditure.
-We’ve come up with 50 easy ways you can save money in your home with these tiny changes to everyday life.
-Start having a go at just half of them and you’re bound to save a packet.
+We could all do with cutting our household expenditure, so we’ve come up with 50 easy ways you can save money in your home.
+Starting with these tiny changes to everyday life, you will notice a difference.
+Start by having a go at just half of them and you’re bound to save a healthy amount!

 1. Embrace old-style cleaners